SIRAHFF/documentation/_sources/SIRAHTools/Tutorial-tcl.rst.txt

    sirah_help

-to see the all the SIRAH tools available options.
+to see all the SIRAH tools available options.
 Or, we can go straight to the help for the ``sirah_ss`` feature by typing

 .. code-block:: console